rajakolluru/chenile-samples/secmonolith/README.md

 Please see secmonolith-package/target/openapi.json to see the generated Swagger JSON Please see secmonolith-package/target/service-registry to see the Chenile generated JSONs for possible import to a service registry

+Make sure that keycloak server is running and that quickstart realm is enabled.